chandansaipavanpadala/binino/README.md

 * **SYNC Handshake**: Transmits command `0x08` along with a 36-byte training pattern, validating incoming responses and retrying up to 10 times with 500ms timeouts on failures.
 * **Flash Memory Reading**: Sends `READ_FLASH` command (`0x03`) in sequential 1024-byte block increments.
 Validates incoming payload layouts and calculates an 8-bit XOR checksum (seed value `0xEF`) to check data integrity.
 Retries block read operations up to 3 times on checksum errors before terminating the sequence.

-### Phase 3: Backend Handoff Server
+### Phase 3: Backend Handoff Server and Ghidra 12 Compatibility
 Phase 3 implements the local Python backend that parses raw binary blobs using static reverse-engineering tools:
 * **FastAPI Server**: Lightweight API running on `localhost:8000` with CORS mappings for frontend client environments.
-* **Job Queue Manager**: Allocates a unique workspace directory for each decompilation job.
+* **Job Queue Manager**: Allocates a workspace directory for each decompilation job.
 Runs a background garbage-collection loop that purges job outputs older than 1 hour to prevent disk depletion.
-* **Ghidra Headless Integration**: Spawns `$GHIDRA_HOME/support/analyzeHeadless` in a non-blocking subprocess.
+* **Ghidra Headless Integration**: Spawns `$GHIDRA_HOME/support/analyzeHeadless.bat` in a non-blocking subprocess.
 Registers a post-analysis Java script (`ExportDecompiled.java`) to iterate through functions, extracting assembly sequences and pseudo-C code blocks.
+* **API Classpath Fixes**: Rewrote the headless decompiler script (`ExportDecompiled.java`) string extractor to use `DefinedDataIterator.byDataInstance` combined with a `StringDataInstance` filter.
+This ensures compatibility with Ghidra 12.1.2 where the static `definedStrings(Program)` method is absent.
 * **Server-Sent Events (SSE)**: Streams real-time subprocess stdout logs back to the browser.
 The frontend decodes these events to update progress steps (Import, Auto Analysis, Decompilation, Export) and percent metrics.

 ### Phase 4: Interactive Code Explorer
 Phase 4 creates a multi-pane development environment to browse decompiled binary findings:
 * **Navigator Pane**: Displays list search tabs for functions, strings, and symbols.
 The entry point is pinned at the top with a flag icon.
 * **Decompiled Code Viewer**: Displays pseudo-C code and assembly blocks side-by-side.
 Uses custom regex tokenizers to style keywords, types, labels, comments, and strings.
 Offers word-wrap switches and click-to-copy line number paths (`filename:line`).
-* **Hex Virtualizer**: Renders the complete binary dump virtualized to target architecture addresses (e.g. `0x40080000` for ESP32).
+* **Hex Virtualizer**: Renders the complete binary dump virtualized to target architecture addresses (e.g. `0x10000000` for RP2040, `0x40080000` for ESP32).
 Features address search inputs, active function bounds highlighting, and interactive byte tooltips displaying decimal, binary, and ASCII representations.
-* **Splitters & Persistence**: Features resizable split-pane widths that persist in the browser's `localStorage` alongside word-wrap preferences.
+* **Splitters and Persistence**: Features resizable split-pane widths that persist in the browser's `localStorage` alongside word-wrap preferences.

-### Phase 5: Claude AI Explain & Production Polish
+### Phase 5: Claude AI Explain and Production Polish
 Phase 5 implements AI-assisted code walkthroughs and production-grade audits:
 * **AI Explain API**: Integrates the Anthropic Python client in the backend.
 Streams token-by-token function explanations using Claude model `claude-3-5-sonnet-20241022` to describe function goals, hardware register reads, loops, and security audit flags.
 * **Typewriter Hook**: Uses `fetch` and `ReadableStream` to stream text blocks in real time.
 * **Offline HTML Report**: Generates a self-contained report containing all functions, pseudo-C blocks with syntax highlighting CSS, and symbols for offline review.
 * **Fault Tolerant Boundaries**: Wraps the Code Explorer overlay in React `ErrorBoundary` handlers that display crash diagnostics and log issues to the terminal.
-* **A11y & Focus Traps**: Traps keyboard focus inside the modal overlays, adds appropriate `aria-label` tags, and flags `role="tab"` and `role="tablist"` attributes.
+* **Accessibility and Focus**: Traps keyboard focus inside the modal overlays, adds appropriate `aria-label` tags, and flags `role="tab"` and `role="tablist"` attributes.
 * **Responsive Layouts**: Collapses panels on viewports less than 900px wide into a single-pane tabbed selector.

+### Phase 6: Animated Transitions, Layout Height, and Safety Locks
+Phase 6 adds layout responsiveness and operation protections:
+* **Accordion Sidebar Stack**: Left-hand control cards use a shared state in `Dashboard.tsx` to expand one panel while automatically collapsing others.
+It auto-focuses the next stage (e.g., expanding the decompiler handoff once extraction is complete).
+* **Smooth CSS Transitions**: Replaced snap unmounting with CSS transitions on `max-height`, `opacity`, and `pointer-events` to yield smooth collapsible animations.
+* **Scroll-Safe Layout Constraints**: Removed fixed wrapper heights around the Hex Buffer Preview to let the Terminal logs pane scale dynamically.
+This prevents layout overflow clipping and locks scroll coordinates.
+* **Active Extraction Lock**: Toggling expansion of the Hex Buffer Preview is locked and disabled with visual indicators (lock icon, opacity fade, tooltip warnings) during active extraction runs, preventing serial log scrolling disruptions.
+* **Landing Page Visibility**: Optimized paddings and margins on the home landing page to draw the wordmark and cards upwards, keeping the footer visible in standard viewports without requiring vertical scrollbar adjustments.

 ---